shiva-suryaiitm/Arcana_Hackathon/README.md

 # Arcana_Hackathon
-Arcana Hackathon by ShivaSurya PH21B009 and Juswanth EE21B063 We have done the data analytics part and website part
+## Arcana Hackathon by ShivaSurya PH21B009 and Juswanth EE21B063
+We have done the data analytics part and website part

 Instructions to run the file locally :

+### For Analytics Part

 1) After unzipping Analytics_code.zip has file structure like :